What are lice?

 Head lice, sometimes just called lice, are small creatures that live in the hair, close to the scalp.
 They are small and therefore hard to see.
 Lice do not usually have a colour, but they may be grey, brown, black or red.

 Lice suck blood and lay eggs that are small, round and white.
-Lice thrive where it is warm, such as in hair that is over one centimetre long.
+Lice thrive where it is warm, such as in hair that is over 3 centimetres long.

 How are lice spread?

 Lice are spread between people by one person's hair coming into direct contact with another person's hair.
 It does not matter if you are clean or dirty.
 Anyone with hair on their head can get lice.

 Lice cannot fly or jump, so there is no need to wash items like bedding, towels or toys.
 Lice can, however, be spread from hair through combs and brushes.
 So, these need to be cleaned.

 How do I know if I have lice?

 You can tell that you have lice because your hair will be itchy.
 It usually itches the most around your neck and on the sides of your head.
 If you look closely, you may be able to see the lice eggs.

 You can also check your pillow.
 You might see a black powder there if you have lice.